theriaubenoit-ops/aNA-ai/docs/philosophy.md

    This is what allows the _[neocortex(.py)](/src/anatomy/cortical/neocortex.py)_ to _“say”_ to the _[thalamus(.py)](/src/anatomy/subcortical/thalamus.py)_: _“I recognized this signal, you can lower the volume (gain)”_.
 This is the basis of the selective attention.

 9. **The [registry(.py)](/src/registry.py) module _(or the organ management system)_** This is what ensures that a _neuron_ in the _frontal lobe “knows”_ that it belongs to **aNA** and how it should connect to the others.
 It is the identity of the organism.

+_\*All quantitative thresholds and metabolic metrics are derived from neurobiological models, transcoded into digital architecture to simulate synthetic life-cycles._

 ![ ](/docs/assets/spacer32x32.png)